Piano Trio No. 2 (Shostakovich): History

-Two years after premiering the work, in 1946, Shostakovich made the first recording of the work with Tsyganov and Shirinsky, and the next year, on 26 May 1947, he made a second recording with David Oistrakh and the Czech cellist Miloš Sádlo at the Prague Festival.
+Two years after premiering the work, in 1946, Shostakovich made the first recording of the work with Tsyganov and Shirinsky.
+The next year, on 26 May 1947, he made a second recording with David Oistrakh and the Czech cellist Miloš Sádlo at the Prague Festival.
 In 1946, Shostakovich was also awarded a State Stalin Prize (second grade) for the trio.

 Structure

 The piece consists of four movements: